Polytechnic University of the Philippines: Reputation and rankings

 As of July 2022, the university offers 68 undergraduate and graduate programs.
 All programs are accredited by the Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP), with 28 earning the highest level of accreditation.
 Two of these programs, Journalism and Filipino, were granted Center of Development status by the Commission on Higher Education.
 A 2018 survey of 503 JobStreet employers ranked PUP as the top choice of employers in general, the top choice in the business process outsourcing (BPO) industry, and the second choice in the Manufacturing, IT, and Banking industries.

-In 2023, PUP earned an over-all Three Star rating from the QS Stars university rating system and eventually placed 88th in QS' Asian University Rankings - South-Eastern Asia and 551-660th in the Asian University Rankings in Asia for 2024.
+In 2023, PUP earned an over-all Three Star rating from the QS Stars university rating system and eventually placed 88th in QS' Asian University Rankings – South-Eastern Asia and 551–660th in the Asian University Rankings in Asia for 2024.
 This places PUP within the top five universities in the Philippines.
 PUP previously ranked 300+ in the QS Asia University Rankings in 2012.

 Student life

 PUP has a variety of longstanding traditions and celebrations such as its month-long Founding Anniversary held every October, with post-foundation anniversary events being held afterwards.
-The Pylon Run, held annually at during founding anniversary by the PUP chapter of Alpha Phi Omega is PUP's own version of the Oblation Run.
+The Pylon Run, held until 2019 at during founding anniversary by the PUP chapter of Alpha Phi Omega is PUP's own version of the Oblation Run..
+Balik Sinta which is held around the months of July and August, PUP's own version of UST's ROARientation, and Tanglaw Fest held around January.

 Student organizations

-PUPLHS Chorale performing at their anniversary concert "Committed" in 2012.

 PUP's more than a hundred student organizations and clubs cover a wide range of interests.
 Cultural organizations are under the University Center for Culture and the Arts.
 The Central Student Council is the undergraduate student government of PUP.
 Under the Central Student Council is the PUP Commission on Student Organizations and Accreditation which has the mandate to accredit, re-accredit, or re-validate student organizations.

-Notable political student organizations are Anakbayan, Students' Party for Equality and Advancement of Knowledge (SPEAK), Sandigan ng Mag-aaral para sa Sambayanan (SAMASA), Laban COC, and Legend CE.
+Notable political student organizations are Anakbayan, Students' Party for Equality and Advancement of Knowledge (SPEAK), Sandigan ng Mag-aaral para sa Sambayanan (SAMASA).

 Popular music organizations include the PUP Bagong Himig Serenata, PUPLHS Chorale, Polysound, and formerly the internationally acclaimed bamboo orchestra group PUP Banda Kawayan (now known as Banda Kawayan Pilipinas).

 The Federation of Alumni Associations of PUP, Inc. (FEDAAPI) is the official alumni association of PUP.
 It oversees various activities for alumni such as class reunions, local gatherings, alumni travel, and career services.
 The PUP Tahanan ng Alumni Building was established through FEDAAPI.